Alternate Identity: Gaetano "Guy" Giordano (Deceased)

 To Guy's surprise, he laughed too.
 Johann’s assault had an oddly invigorating effect on him.
 If Johann was still trying to break him, that meant he wasn't broken yet.
 His conversations with Father Messina had given him a new sense of purpose, but Johann’s beating gave him a new sense of hope.
 His existence might be evil, but he could still do some good with it.
 He might not be a doctor anymore, he wasn't going to let that stop him anymore from doing the same thing in death that he used to do in life: Try to save people.

 Guy doesn’t have much of a “personal life” to speak of.
 Gaetano Giordano is dead, and he intends to stay dead.
 The certificate is on file with the city government.
 There is a grave.
 There was a funeral.
 Guy spends most of his waking hours in costume as Mister Strix, on patrol or hunting (and the two usually overlap).
-When he’s not hunting or on patrol, he’s usually in a library, researching his condition, re-acquainting himself with his home city, and trying to catch up on the years he missed.
-He doesn’t trip alarms or show up on camera, he can slip through locked doors in mist form, and he can mind-control any guards, so after hours, he has the run of the place.
+He used to spend his off hours haunting the local libraries, an easy thing since he didn't trip alarms or show up on cameras, could slip through locked doors in mist form, and could mind-control any guards.
+Since seizing control of the Twilight Lodge, he spends most of his out-of-costume time at the club, attending to various administrative duties.
+Fortunately for him, the club's library is at least as extensive as anything funded by the local government (not a high bar to clear, admittedly).
 On the rare occasion where he is out of costume, interacting with another person, and for some reason not just erasing their memory of the encounter, he refers to himself as “Just some Guy.”
-Most of his human contact consists of meeting Father Messina for coffee once a week, spying on his widow and her new family to protect them, and spying on his own family to protect other people from them.
+Most of his human contact consists of the odd encounter with one of the Lodge's few mortal members, meeting Father Messina for coffee once a week, spying on his widow and her new family to protect them, and spying on his own family to protect other people from them.